Designate your property as a Municipal Historic Resource

 - Personal use (e.g. hosting gatherings, cooking, etc.)

 - Selling the property

-Municipal Historic Resource Designation is a voluntary decision.
+Municipal Historic Resource Designation is a voluntary decision by the owner and The City.
 If a property owner designates their property, they are eligible to apply for financial incentives and grants that can assist them with preserving their property.

 Learn more about incentives and grants for heritage sites at Heritage conservation incentives and programs.

 Before designation, a property must be included on Calgary’s Inventory of Evaluated Historic Resources, a list of significant local heritage sites.
 Properties that retain sufficient historical elements may be eligible for designation.
 Properties suggested for inclusion on the Inventory are first researched and evaluated by Heritage Calgary, according to the Council-approved Calgary Historic Resource Evaluation System.

 Applying to designate your property as a Municipal Historic Resource

 Step 1 – Check whether the property is on the Inventory